Our weekly, termtime classes are grouped by age and swimming level. All classes are run in accordance with the ASA Learn to Swim Framework

 What do I need to bring to my lesson?

 (Please note that swimming is easier if snug-fitting swimwear is worn.
 Baggy surf shorts cause drag and resistance in the water)

 • We prefer swimming hats to be worn by swimmers with long hair, which should also be tied back.
 We have our own soft cloth hats for beginners to use, as well as silicone hats (see below)

 • We ask all swimmers up to Advanced stage not to wear goggles, unless there is a medical necessity

 • You don’t need to bring any floats or floatation-wear

 • We ask that young infants wear swim nappies in the pool

 What do parents/carers do during lessons?

 Unless your course specifically states (eg babies and infants), parents do not get in the water with their child.
 Parents of younger children must stay for lessons and offer support if necessary.
 Parents of swimmers up to the age of 16 must remain in the building at all times.
-There is plenty of space poolside for parents to sit.
-Please make sure no distraction or disruption to the lesson is created – phones on silent etc. Please note that the entire Lancing College campus is non-smoking.
+There is plenty of space poolside to sit.
+Please make sure no distraction or disruption to the lesson is created – phones on silent etc. The entire Lancing College campus is non-smoking.